jkurtak/journey-through-spring/docs/spring-core/events/README.md

 ```

 ## Async Events
 **Spring Events are synchronous by default!** This something comes as a shock to people but you must realize that making something automatically async is actually quite dangerous.
-Just because an Event adds loose coupling to your components does me it can change the processing behavior.

-You can easily make an EventListener by using the [@Async](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Async.html) annotation.
+You can easily make an EventListener asynchronous by using the [@Async](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/scheduling/annotation/Async.html) annotation.
 Be warned though that there is more to this little annotation and you should understand how it works before using it.

 * **Read:** [Asynchronous Listeners](https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/core.html#context-functionality-events-async)
 * **Read:** [Spring Async](http://www.baeldung.com/spring-async)